HAPPY EVOLUTION – 10 steps to health, happiness and the balance

 "It’s easier to fool people than to convince them that they have been fooled.” - Mark Twain

 You buy a "naturally" labelled face cream and you see a long list of perfumes, colourings and preservatives.
 You try to eat healthily, but so well-known salmon appears to be full of heavy metals, vegetables are full of pesticides and innocent looking muesli contains too much sugar.
 Can we be closer to nature in the times when we seem to be living more in harmony with our smartphones, instead of our biological clocks?

 The Earth is 4,6 billion years old.
 Let’s assume it is 46 years.
-The human kind is on this planet for some hours.
-Our industry revolution has lasted for 1 minute and thin this time we destroyed 50% of forests on Earth [www.sciencealert.com.au]
+The human kind has been on this planet for some hours.
+Our industry revolution has lasted for 1 minute and within this time we have destroyed 50% of forests on Earth [www.sciencealert.com.au]

 In the rhythm with Nature